 Prescription drugs are especially difficult to stop using because of the simple fact that they are initially prescribed by a doctor.

 We believe that our doctors know what is best for us, and therefore it is easy for the prescription drug addict to justify their continued use of the drug, even above and beyond the prescribed dosages.
-Before they know what has happened, prescription drug addicts are no longer gaining relief from the initial prescribed dosages; they are experiencing more and more powerful cravings for the drug; and may be contacting multiple doctors or using internet prescriptions to maintain their supply of their prescription drug of choice.
+Before they know what has happened, prescription drug addicts are no longer gaining relief from the initially prescribed dosages; they are experiencing more and more powerful cravings for the drug and may be contacting multiple doctors or using internet prescriptions to maintain the supply of their prescription drug of choice.

 Because they are prescribed by doctors, it is more difficult to think of prescription medications as “drugs”, and people using or abusing prescription medications may continue to use other drugs or alcohol without thinking about it as “mixing drugs”.
 However, mixing prescription medications with other drugs can create a potent and dangerous cocktail with serious effects, including seizure and heart failure.
 For all of these reasons, prescription medication abuse has become one of the most serious problems facing our country today.

-At Journey Malibu, we understand the complicated “legal addiction” of prescription medications, and the challenge of recovering to a life without pills.
+At Journey Malibu, we understand the complicated “legal addiction” of prescription medications and the challenge of recovering to life without pills.
 Let Journey Malibu help you with your prescription addiction before you become another statistic.

 Unfortunately, prescription drug addiction is a problem that does not show any signs of slowing down.
 According to a recent report released by the NSDUH (National Survey on Drug Use and Health), an estimated 6.9 million persons, or 2.8 percent of the population, aged 12 or older had used prescription psycho-therapeutic medications non-pertains to psychiatric care in the last month prior to being surveyed (copies of the latest survey are available at The Substance Abuse and Mental Health Services Administration) this includes 5.2 million people using prescription pain medications (an increase from 4.7 million in 2005), 1.8 million using tranquilizers, 1.1 million using stimulants, and 350,000 using sedatives.
 Past-month non-pertains to psychiatric care use of prescription-type drugs among young adults aged 18 to 25 increased from 5.5 percent in 2002 to 6 percent in 2007 and is continuing to climb.
 This is primarily due to an increase in pain reliever use; however, all categories of prescription drugs are continuing to be abused at higher and higher rates.